mehmetkusken/car-dealership-project/README.md

 ### Home Page

 There is a controller action to load the home page.
 You will want to create a view that will eventually link to both a login page and signup page.
-The homepage should respond to a GET request to `/welcome`.
+The homepage is responding to a GET request to `/welcome`.

 ### Cars Index Page